chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 #### Incident 2 — 20-25th June 2022

-A late scheduling confirmation for orchestral rehearsals meant that rehearsals for the week beginning 21st June were scheduled in such a way that clashed with my teaching obligations for non-profit organisation [The Brilliant Club](https://thebrilliantclub.org), with whom I was employed as a part-time tutor.
+A late scheduling confirmation for orchestral rehearsals meant that rehearsals for the **week beginning 21st June** were scheduled in such a way that clashed with my teaching obligations for non-profit organisation [The Brilliant Club](https://thebrilliantclub.org), with whom I was employed as a part-time tutor.
 I was being paid to teach online lessons to GCSE-year students, and in this instance I was helping prepare students for their GCSE Maths exams.
 With national exams so imminent, and having to work within a busy school timetable, these lessons could not be moved.
-I knew I would have to miss a portion of the orchestral rehearsal.
+I knew I would have to miss a portion of the orchestral rehearsal in order to meet this commitment to The Brilliant Club, and indeed to the students I was teaching.

 Knowing how Mr Rosina was liable to react to my being unable to attend part of the rehearsal caused me a great deal of stress.
 Panicked, I called Gavin Allsop, and left a voicemail, to see what could be done.
-Gavin replied promptly, and in the email chain that followed he proposed a very reasonable solution to the predicament; a compromise in which
+Gavin replied promptly, and in the email chain that followed (attached) he proposed a very reasonable solution to the predicament; a compromise in which

 ### The Effects of this Bullying